 Garhwa District of Jharkhand has its headquarters at Garhwa Town.
 This district has an agriculture based economy and more than 80 per cent of the population depends on agriculture.

-Koderma District is the gateway district of Jharkhand.
+Among all other districts of Jharkhand Koderma District is the gateway of the state.
 It is popularly known as the mica capital of the country.
 After being carved out of Hazaribagh District, Koderma came into being on 10th of April 1994.